Until now, choices were limited if you wanted to learn how to treat with medical floss.

 CA – (FMT RockFloss 0.6CEUs) approved by the California Physical Therapy Association

-FL, NE, MD, NV, OH, OK, WI, TX, WI – CEU Applications have been submitted and are pending approval.
+FL, LA, NE, MD, NV, OH, OK, WI, TX, WI – CEU Applications have been submitted and are pending approval.

 KS- FMT RockFloss has been approved by the Kansas Physical Therapy Association, for 6 contact hours